oboukli/tromino-puzzle/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/oboukli/tromino-puzzle/badge)](https://www.codefactor.io/repository/github/oboukli/tromino-puzzle)
 [![Codacy](https://app.codacy.com/project/badge/Grade/8395b4fbd3b34c72907b0e65fe0b5f35)](https://www.codacy.com/gh/oboukli/tromino-puzzle/dashboard)

-This is a C library implementing a divide-and-conquer O(n) algorithm, and a collection of apps, to solve the tromino puzzle, over-engineered for the joy of it.
+This is a C library implementing a divide-and-conquer O(n) algorithm, and a collection of apps, to solve the tromino puzzle, over-engineered for the joy of learning by doing.

 A tromino puzzle consists of a checkered 2^n × 2^n (chess-like) board, where exactly one of the board's squares is marked.
 The goal is to tile the entire board, except for the marked square, with L-shaped tiles.
 A tile is a right tromino, in the shape of an L formed by three board squares.
 Each tile has four possible rotations.

 ## Background

 The developer (@oboukli) was first introduced to the tromino puzzle in early 2006, via Anany Levitin's book _Introduction to the Design and Analysis of Algorithms_, published in 2003 by Addison-Wesley.
-Anany Levitin mentions Solomon W. Golomb's second edition _Polyominoes: Puzzles, Patterns, Problems, and Packings_, published in 1994 by Princeton University Press, as a reference to the puzzle.
+Anany Levitin mentions Solomon
+W. Golomb's second edition _Polyominoes: Puzzles, Patterns, Problems, and Packings_, published in 1994 by Princeton University Press, as a reference to the puzzle.

 The realization of the recursive solution was such a beautiful epiphany to the developer.

 ## Building the web app